numbersense/numbersense/index.rst

 Stastical Visualizations
 ------------------------
 Wondering what student growth *has* and *will* look like?
-Not sure if grade-level results are subustantivley meaningful?  `Allow us to show you </galleries/visualizations/>`_.
+Not sure if grade-level results are substantively meaningful?  `Allow us to show you </galleries/visualizations/>`_.

 .. class:: col-md-4  lead

 Custom Data Products
 ---------------------
-Need your daily flow of data analyzed, visualized, and `available <https://chrishaid.ocpu.io/mapspringr/www/>`_?
-Have us build you automated reports, `interactive data visualizations <https://kippdata.shinyapps.io/2015_norms>`_, and `other data products <https://kippdata.shinyapps.io/map_projector>`_ that get information in the right hands at the right time.
+Need your daily data flow data analyzed, visualized, and available?
+Have us build you automated `reports  <https://kippdata.shinyapps.io/map_projector>`_, `interactive data visualizations <https://kippdata.shinyapps.io/2015_norms>`_, and `other data products <https://chrishaid.ocpu.io/mapspringr/www/>`_ that get information in the right hands at the right time.

 .. class:: div col-md-4  lead

 ETL
 ---
 Have more data sources than you can shake a stick at?
-Let us **extract** data from their source systems, **transform** it (if necessary), and **load** into a custom data mart `that centralizes all of your disparate data systems </galleries/design/>`_.
+Let us **extract** data from their source systems, **transform** it (if necessary), and **load** it into a custom data mart `that centralizes all of your disparate data systems </galleries/design/>`_.

 .. class:: row col-md-12